maghham/hello-world/README.md

 # hello-world
 Hello World Repository

-This is my first exercise with githup1.
+This is my first exercise with githup.